dhakal79/Portfolio-project-MS4/README.md

 ## 2.1 User Goals
   [Go to the top](#table-of-contents)

 The main goal of this project is to develop a user friendly water channel blog.
-This blog is of great useful for me, which I planned to use for active particiaption/discussion among the students in the class.
+This blog is of great important to me as I have planned to use the blog for the active particiaption/discussion among the students in the class.

   <a name="user-stories"></a>
 ## 2.1 Blog Design thinking